Blood Assurance & Donations

 St. Alphonsus has been awarded the “Most Blood Donated by a Catholic Church” for the past seven years by Our Lady of the Lake Blood Services.
 That is a huge accomplishment.
 In 2017, the people of St. Alphonsus donated 303 units of blood!
 To put it in perspective, most churches in the Diocese average about 100 units per year.

 Because of the generosity of the people of St. Alphonsus, any parishioner needing blood can have their blood needs covered by the church.
 If you or someone in your family needs blood, call the Church Office and speak to Sara.
 The blood will be credited to your account at the hospital.
-Let Sara know the person's name, date of birth, hospital (any hospital) and the amount of blood or blood products received.
+Let Susan know the person's name, date of birth, hospital (any hospital) and the amount of blood or blood products received.

 Blood Donation Requirements